haydenwalker980/dtel/docs/Payment.md

 The user with the highest number of votes given to us in a week will receive 1 month of [VIP](./VIP%20Number/) for free!
 See [support server](https://discord.gg/RN7pxrB) for details.

-### I'm a developer and I want DiscordTel to accept payments from my bot!
+### I'm a developer and I want DTel to accept payments from my bot!
-DiscordTel no longer set up individual integrations.
+DTel no longer set up individual integrations.
 Please consider [integrating with Discoin](http://discoin.gitbook.io/).